patchlevel/event-sourcing/docs/sensitive-data.md

-# Personal Data (GDPR)
+# Sensitive and Personal Data (GDPR)

+Events are immutable, but some data in them must not stay readable forever.
+The most common case is personal data (PII) like names, email addresses or phone numbers.
-According to GDPR, personal data must be able to be deleted upon request.
+According to the GDPR, personal data must be deleted upon request (the "right to be forgotten").
+The same applies to other sensitive data, like payment details or data that is only allowed to be kept for a certain time.
 But here we have the problem that our events are immutable and we cannot easily manipulate the event store.

-The first solution is not to save the personal data in the Event Store at all and use something different for this, for example a separate table or an ORM.
+The first solution is not to save the sensitive data in the Event Store at all and use something different for this, for example a separate table or an ORM.

-The other option the library offers is crypto shredding.
+The other option the library offers is crypto-shredding.
-In this process, the personal data is encrypted with a key that is assigned to a subject (like person).
+In this process, the sensitive or personal data is encrypted with a key that is assigned to a subject (like a person).
 When saving and reading the events, this key is then used to convert the data.
 This key with the subject is saved in a database.

-As soon as a request for data deletion comes, you can simply delete the key and the personal data can no longer be decrypted.
+As soon as the data has to be deleted, you can simply delete the key and the sensitive or personal data can no longer be decrypted.

 ## Configuration